 We wake to a sunrise that illuminates the beach with an orange glow and a pack of dingoes with five pups frolic and play on the water’s edge.
 Wongai is definitely our favourite campsite while camping on Fraser Island!

-The pups have not long left their den.
-They appear to be in the hands of an older brother.
-He is very gentle and the pups walk all over him.
-The pups spend the majority of their time with him.
+The pups have not long left their den and they appear to be in the hands of an older brother.
+He is very gentle and the pups walk all over him and they spend the majority of their time with him.
 Their mum and dad appear on the sand dunes every now and again to check on them.
 When the pups see them they get so excited and rush over, they lick each other and howl.
 We watch in amazement at the greetings.

 Dingoes, like wolves, are very social.
 They have a tawny coat with white feet (pure-breed dingoes have white feet and a tiny white tip on their tail).
 Their intense dark eyes show intelligence and cunning.
 Fraser Island dingoes are the purest strain of dingo in Australia.
 Their conservation is significant to the Island’s ecosystem.